Tudat/tudat/tutorials/applicationWalkthroughs/unperturbedEarthOrbitingSatellite.rst

         // Finalize body creation.
         setGlobalFrameBodyEphemerides( bodyMap, "SSB", "J2000" );

-Creating an environment starts by creating settings all required environment models, which stored in a list of BodySettings objects.
-Each BodySettings object has a list of objects for environment model settings, which are empty upon creation of the BodySettings, and may be set by the user to their desired specifications.
+Creating an environment starts by creating settings all required environment models, which stored in a list of :class:`BodySettings` objects.
+Each :class:`BodySettings` object has a list of objects for environment model settings, which are empty upon creation of the :class:`BodySettings`, and may be set by the user to their desired specifications.
 To save you the trouble of having to define all settings manually, we provide default options for the environment, many of which will often be sufficient a given simulation.
-A list of all possible properties of the BodySettings, as well as the default settings, can be found here.
+A list of all possible properties of the :class:`BodySettings`, as well as the default settings, can be found here.
 In our example, we only need environment models for the Earth, so we start by:

     .. code-block:: cpp